kide-vm/kide/lib/ast/README.md

 And interestingly we can partly use ruby to find the method, so in a way it is not just a top down transformation. but the sending goes back up and then down again.

 The Message object is the second parameter to the compile method, the run-time part as it were.
+Why?
+Since it only exists at runtime: to make compile time analysis possible.
+Especially for those times when we can resolve the method at compile time.
+(Which is for all vm code)

 *